Working Tax Credit: Implementation difficulties

 The introduction of the Working Tax Credit scheme was marred by implementation issues and large-scale overpayments.
-The Office of National Statistics estimated that of the £13.5bn paid out in tax credits in 2004, £1.9bn consisted of overpayments.
+The Office for National Statistics estimated that of the £13.5bn paid out in tax credits in 2004, £1.9bn consisted of overpayments.
 In addition, computer problems led to delays in many receiving payments, causing significant financial hardship for those on low incomes, and resulting in EDS losing its contract to provide the Inland Revenue with computer services.

 These problems led to considerable political fallout.
 Dawn Primarolo, who as Paymaster General was the minister responsible for the implementation of tax credits, had to apologise to parliament and was asked whether she had "lost control" of her department.
 Prime Minister Tony Blair also apologised to Parliament over the incident.

 Criticism

 The Working Tax Credit scheme was subject to much criticism, particularly in the wake of the difficulties surrounding its implementation.
-Criticism focused on the way that credits are calculated on an annual basis, leading to overpayment, followed by large demands for repayment, which those on low income may find difficult to meet.
+Criticism focused on the way that credits were calculated on an annual basis, leading to overpayment, followed by large demands for repayment, which those on low income could find difficult to meet.
 David Harker, chief executive of Citizens Advice, commented "This is an untenable system.
 An annualised system doesn't provide the stability of income required by low income families."
-In addition, the scheme was accused of being over-complicated and difficult for claimants to understand, and of underestimating the extent to which the incomes of low earners can fluctuate over a year, especially a problem for self-employed people whose income may fall below the minimum wage (at which point Working Tax Credit is disallowed).
+In addition, the scheme was accused of being over-complicated and difficult for claimants to understand, and of underestimating the extent to which the incomes of low earners can fluctuate over a year, especially a problem for self-employed people whose income could fall below the minimum wage (at which point Working Tax Credit was disallowed).